Brenda0904/Bafstu/to_test.md

 ====
 Installed
 Running on single nucleotide variants.
-Runtime was very long, stopped it when it reached a week and a half
+Runtime was very long, stopped it when it reached a week and a half, maybe use this after filtering using the other tools

 DeepSEA
 ====
-Installed --> torch installed, test further.
+Installed --> Vcf format error, trying to convert small portion of vcf to version 4.1 or 4.0 and check if that works

 CADD
 ====